 Participation and Engagement

 Games have existed within communities since the dawn of time.
-Games have always been intrinsically linked to the human-condition, as competition, reward and entertainment are deeply ingrained in the human psyche.
+Games have always been naturally linked to the human condition, as competition, reward and entertainment are deeply ingrained in the human psyche.
 Looking at today’s technology landscape, we find that people today have ample amounts of free time along with instant access to multiple forms of entertainment.
-As a result, gaming has become a hugely popular and tremendously profitable industry, with approximately $60 billion per year in sales.
+As a result, gaming has become a hugely popular and tremendously profitable industry, pulling in approximately $60 billion a year in sales.